MicrosoftDocs/azure-docs/articles/iot/iot-overview-device-management.md

 For a non-IoT Edge device, you need to have a way to update the device firmware.
 This update process could use a cloud-to-device message to notify the device that a firmware update is available.
 Then the device runs custom code to download and install the update.

-The Device Update for IoT Hub service provides a managed solution for updating devices.
+The [Device Update for IoT Hub](../iot-hub-device-update/understand-device-update.md) service provides a managed solution for updating devices.
 It enables you to upload firmware updates to the cloud and then distribute them to devices.
 It also lets your monitor the update process and roll back to a previous version if the update fails.

-To learn more, see [What is Device Update for IoT Hub?](../iot-hub-device-update/understand-device-update.md)

 ## Device key management and rotation